Tenses

 ---|---|---|

-Veritas | -uv |
+Veritas | -u |

 eternal statements, unaffected by time |

 As such veritas is a tense used to describe universal truths and scientific facts.
-On the other hand, aorist is used to describe a typical day or spatially bound events.

 Timed Tenses